 Tadalafil relaxes the muscle cells in the walls of the blood vessels to your lungs, allowing them to become wider (dilated).
 This reduces the pressure in these blood vessels and allows blood to flow more easily through them.
 In turn, this increases the supply of blood to your lungs and improves your ability to do physical activities.
 It will be prescribed for you by a specialist doctor.

-Another brand of tadalafil tablets called Cialis® is prescribed for men with two completely different conditions - please see the separate medicine leaflet called Tadalafil for erectile dysfunction or enlarged prostate if you have been prescribed this brand of tadalafil tablets.
+Tadalafil can also be prescribed for men with two completely different conditions - please see the separate medicine leaflet called Tadalafil for erectile dysfunction or enlarged prostate if you have been prescribed tadalafil tablets for either of these reasons.

 Before taking tadalafil

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start taking tadalafil it is important that your doctor knows:

 - If you are pregnant, trying for a baby, or breastfeeding.

 - If you have any other heart problem or blood vessel condition.

 - If you have had an eye condition causing a loss of vision.